firebase/flutterfire/packages/firebase_remote_config/firebase_remote_config_platform_interface/README.md

 A common platform interface for the [`firebase_remote_config`][1] plugin.

-This interface allows platform-specific implementations of the `cloud_functions` plugin, as well as the plugin itself, to ensure they are supporting the same interface.
+This interface allows platform-specific implementations of the `firebase_remote_config` plugin, as well as the plugin itself, to ensure they are supporting the same interface.